dgusoff/AI-102-resources/01 getting started/prepare-to-develop.md

 * Speech - recognize as input and synthesize as output - conversational AI
 * Decision Making - past experience, learned correlaitons -> assess and act

+## questions:
+name the four capabilities of artificial intelligence (above)

 ## AI Terms